vladmesh/Assistants/assistant_service/llm_context_assistant.md

 ### 2.1 Core Components

-#### BaseLLMChat (LangGraph)
+#### LangGraphAssistant (LangGraph)
-- Primary implementation using LangGraph
+- The primary and currently active implementation using LangGraph.
-- Message processing graph
+- Responsible for the main message processing graph.
-- Built-in tool support
+- Provides built-in support for tool integration and execution.
-- Complex interaction scenarios
+- Handles complex conversational flows and state management via checkpoints.

-#### OpenAIAssistant (OpenAI Assistants API)
+#### OpenAIAssistant (OpenAI Assistants API) - Deprecated/Experimental
-- Secondary implementation using OpenAI API
+- Previous or experimental implementation using the OpenAI Assistants API.
-- Thread-based context
-- Tool orchestration
-- Asynchronous processing
+- Not actively used in the current primary workflow managed by `AssistantFactory`.
+- Code might still exist (`assistants/openai.py`) but is not the default choice.

 ### 2.2 Directory Structure